 Reviews, and you want to know any time a customer leaves a bad review, which you consider to be anything below three stars.
 To set up an alert for this situation, you’d go and create a raw data question (i.e., a question that returns a list of reviews), and add a filter to only include results with one or two stars.

-You probably don’t want to be alerted about all the bad reviews you’ve ever gotten, but just recent ones, you’d probably also add a filter to only include results from yesterday or today, depending on how often you want to check for these bad reviews.
+You probably don’t want to be alerted about all the bad reviews you’ve ever gotten, but just recent ones.
+So you can add a filter to only include results from yesterday or today, depending on how often you want to check for these bad reviews.
 At this point, when you check the results of this question, it probably won’t return any results, which is a good thing.

-Save the question, the click on “get alerts about this” from the menu in the top-right of the screen, and select how often you want Metabase to check this question for results.
+Save the question, the click on the bell icon in the bottom-right of the screen, and select how often you want Metabase to check this question for results.
 That’s it!

 If you’re an administrator of your Metabase instance, you’ll be able to see and edit every alert on all saved questions.
 You’ll also see some additional options to add recipients to alerts, which look like this: